technicat/learngodot/chapter2/README.md

 <img src="images/spatialscene.png" height="100">

-The key property of a Spatial node is its [transform](https://docs.godotengine.org/en/stable/tutorials/3d/using_transforms.html), which encapsulates the node's 3D position, rotation, and scale (relative to any parent transforms).
+The Spatial node is the most basic 3D node, conatining a [transform](https://docs.godotengine.org/en/stable/tutorials/3d/using_transforms.html), which encapsulates the node's 3D position, rotation, and scale (relative to any parent transforms).

 <img src="images/spatialinspector.png" height="500">